stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.buildingblocks/buildingblock/get_behavior/_index.md

 title: Aspose::Words::BuildingBlocks::BuildingBlock::get_Behavior method
 linktitle: get_Behavior
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::BuildingBlocks::BuildingBlock::get_Behavior method.
-Specifies the behavior that shall be applied when the contents of the building block is inserted into the main document in C++.
+description: 'Aspose::Words::BuildingBlocks::BuildingBlock::get_Behavior method.
+Specifies the behavior that shall be applied when the contents of the building block is inserted into the main document in C++.'
 type: docs
 weight: 300
 url: /cpp/aspose.words.buildingblocks/buildingblock/get_behavior/